juanluisrp/chef-xtreemfs/README.md

 - `xtreemfs::dir`: installs the `xtreemfs-server` package and enables the `xtreemfs-dir` service; sets `node[:xtreemfs][:dir][:service]` to true.
 - `xtreemfs::mrc`: installs the `xtreemfs-server` package, configures and enables the `xtreemfs-mrc` service; searching for the node with `xtreemfs_dir_service:true`.
 Finally, sets `node[:xtreemfs][:mrc][:service]` to true.
 - `xtreemfs::osd`: installs the `xtreemfs-server` package, configures and enables the specified count of OSD instances.
 DIR is discovered as in `xtreemfs::mrc`.

+# Testing XtreemFS DIR/MRC replication

+To test these locally, just spin up the three machines defined in the `Vagrantfile` and the `node` databag:

+    vagrant up /x/

+Each of these features the DIR and MRC service (both set up to replicate) as well as two OSDs.

 # License and Author